Afcon: Blow for Harambee Stars as defender Brian Mandela is ruled out | Goal.com

 He, however, expressed optimism that he has enough depth to fill the void.

 “We won against Ghana without key players.
-It is always problematic for the coach but we will try to find a solution.”
+It is always problematic for the coach but we will try to find a solution,” Migne added.

 Kenya will play their second friendly match against the Democratic Republic of Congo in Madrid, Spain on June 15 before leaving for Egypt four days later.